-New Orleans Emergency & Crisis Management Graduate Programs
+Emergency & Crisis Management Master's & PhD Degree Programs in New Orleans

 An Emergency Management Degree program is designed to teach graduate students how to prepare for crisis as well as lead the response when disaster strikes.
 Emergency Management (EM) is dedicated to dynamic processes such as how to evaluate risks, coordinate teams, actively respond, and manage recovery.

 EM is concerned with all manners of unplanned disasters.
 Students enrolled in crisis management graduate programs might therefore develop a strategic mindset as they study key concepts such as organizational leadership and logistics.

 Types of Emergency & Crisis Management Graduate Programs

 At the graduate levels, an Emergency Management degree could be available at the Masters, Doctoral, and Certificate levels.
 A graduate degree in emergency management often covers industry practices for numerous types of crisis situations from healthcare to fire, hurricane, floods, earthquakes, terrorist attacks, and more.
 Graduate students could therefore focus their studies on specific areas of emergency management such as homeland security or public health.

 What Is Emergency Management?

 Broadly, there are four main aspects to emergency management.
 (1) Mitigation,